 Rick Kaselj, MS

 Hey, what’s up?
 Eric Wong here, and I am shooting this video for my buddy, Rick Kaselj, my fellow Canuck Kinesiologist.
-I just wanted to go through a couple of exercises that I talked about in our interview.
+I just wanted to go through a couple of exercises discussed in our interview.

 Progressive Hip Loosening Exercises